 The Business Integrity Consultancy Service

-Companies that do business in emerging markets must be aware of the risks of bribery and corruption.
+Companies that do business in emerging markets must be aware of the risks of bribery, corruption and human rights issues.

 The service provides access to consultancy at a reduced fee.
 It offers up to five days of consultancy for first-time users, which can be spread over two months.

 The service is available to importers, exporters and foreign investors in countries that receive official development assistance (ODA).

 You may also apply if your company has plans to do business with these countries in the future.

 - have a turnover of up to £44 million

 How much will your company have to pay?

 Your company will be expected to pay a percentage of the total cost of the service.
 This is calculated by the size of the company.